 Ask the Resort to Take it Back

-Some resorts have buyback or deedback programs that allow you to sell or give your timeshare back to the resort.
+Some resorts or timeshare developers have buyback or deedback programs that allow you to sell or give your timeshare back to the resort.
+Bluegreen, for example, offers a special program that owners may not know about.
 Start by searching online for your resort with the word “buyback” or deedback”.
 You can also call the resort.
 Ask to talk to whoever handles surrenders, buybacks, or deedbacks.

 All obligations will usually have to be fully paid.